gmhafiz/go8/README.md

 ## Configurations
 ![configs](assets/configs.png)

-All environment variables are read into specific `Configs` struct initialized in `configs/configs.go`.Each of the embedded struct are defined in its own file of the same package where its fields are read from either environment variable of `.env` file.
+All environment variables are read into specific `Configs` struct initialized in `configs/configs.go`.Each of the embedded struct are defined in its own file of the same package where its fields are read from either environment variable or `.env` file.

 This approach allows code completion when accessing your configurations.